Young Heroes of the Soviet Union: A Memoir and a Reckoning (Hardcover)

 “Alex Halberstadt writes honestly and movingly about what is inescapable in a family, the toll pain inflicts on the ones we love, and how that pain echoes across generations.”—David Bezmozgis, author of The Betrayers

 “Reading Young Heroes of the Soviet Union is an immersion in waters of profound depth and bracing lambency.
-The light glows in the quiet acuity of the prose.”—Wells Tower, author of Everything Ravaged, Everything Burned
+The light glows in the quiet acuity of the prose.
+And it shines on vast and dire patterns that transcend the merely personal—the unfathomable hardships that nations and families inflict on people, and how we endure.
+This truly excellent book will transform your understanding of what memoir can do.”—Wells Tower, author of Everything Ravaged, Everything Burned